Management5Exceptions/ProjectManagement/README.md

      }
 ```

-# Step 3: Add BannerView to the application
+### Implementation of Banner

-1. To integrate the BannerView component in your design prepare a view from storyboard and of BannerView type, prefer below snippet:
+1. To integrate the BannerView component into your design, you need to prepare a view from the storyboard and set it to the BannerView type.
+Follow these steps:

-   1. Drag a view from library in your viewController.
+  * Drag a view from the library to your UIViewController.
-   2. At there attribute inspector assign `BannerView` as a class and `Appylar` in module.
+  * In the Attribute Inspector, set the class to BannerView and the module to Appylar.
-   3. Create there outlet of type BannerView.
+  * Create an outlet of type BannerView in your UIViewController to link it with the storyboard view.

 ```swift
 @IBOutlet weak var bannerView: BannerView!
 ```

-2. Bind component to your activity and implement callback listeners.
+2. Implement callback for banners.

 ```swift
 func onNoBanner(){